DTJF/fbdoc/src/doc/Usage.md

  - the manual
    http://www.stack.nl/~dimitri/doxygen/manual.html for details.
  - \ref SubSecExaDoxy for an example for a function comment block
- - all fb-doc source code as further examples.
+ - all \Proj source code as further examples.

 For Doxygen we can also create the pseudo C files in the
 <em>../doc/c_src</em> folder, as described in the previous section.
 But it's more convenient to send the pseudo C code directly to Doxygen without creating intermediate files.
-This can be done by using fb-doc as a Doxygen filter.
-(We use Doxygen as if we were working on C source code, fb-doc translates on-the-fly when Doxygen reads the input.)
+This can be done by using \Proj as a Doxygen filter.
+(We use Doxygen as if we were working on C source code, \Proj translates on-the-fly when Doxygen reads the input.)

 Doxygen gets controlled by a configuration file.
 This file contains all options.
-Here we can specify the fb-doc filter by adapting the
+Here we can specify the \Proj filter by adapting the
 following:

 First we have to tell Doxygen that it should load FB source files: